6SL3PT/6SL3PT/README.md

 - 👀 I’m interested in arts & music
 - 🌱 I’m currently studying Applied Computer Science @KMUTT, Thailand

-Still a novice in this circle, I'm apologize If I had done any mistake.
+Still a novice in this circle, I'm apologize if I had done any mistake.